-The candidates of the eight selected proposals will take part in two key moments of the event: they will present their project on a stage with an elevator pitch lasting a maximum of 5 minutes before an audience of more than 200 people, and they will take part in the SpinMeetings, a networking area that will help them to connect with stakeholders in the project's field of application.
+The candidates of the eight selected proposals will take part in two key moments of the event: they will present their project on a stage with an elevator pitch lasting a maximum of 5 minutes , and they will take part in the SpinMeetings, a networking area that will help them to connect with stakeholders in the project's field of application.

 The candidates' preparation will consist of group and individual mentoring sessions over a period of three months adapted to the projects' needs and present status, designed in accordance with an individualized pathway, with the goal of validating the business model and plan and defining the financing plan (up to 20 hours), to help bring the projects to fruition and prepare the SpinMeetings and the presentation, and to transform them into the best-selling tool (up to 10 hours per project).

 This year, three prizes will be awarded among the eight projects selected, which will be decided at the event: